A Theoretical Framework for Auxiliary-Loss-Free Load Balancing of Sparse Mixture-of-Experts in Large-Scale AI Models: Introduction: s-MoEs and Load Balancing in AI Training

-It is insightful to compare this paper to another recent line of work at the intersection of AI implementation and operations research: the online resource allocation in AI infrastructures (see \citet{zhang2024optimal} and citations therein) where computational jobs arrive in an online, stochastic manner at, say, a large data center and must be optimally scheduled to the best server for the job.
-In comparison, in the s-MoE balancing problem, for each forward pass, every s-MoE layer must process batches of tokens that {\it all arrive at once}.
-These tokens must all pass through that s-MoE layer before they can collectively move to the next s-MoE layer --- an example for reference would be DeepSeekV3 \citep{deepseek2024v3}, which contains 61 s-MoE layers.
-Thus, unlike the case studied in \citet{zhang2024optimal}, the allocation in MoE load balancing must be done immediately and in a computationally-minimal manner.
-(See Section \ref{sec:intro_balancing} for additional details.)
+It is insightful to compare this paper to another recent line of work at the intersection of AI implementation and operations research: the online resource allocation of multiple requests/queries in AI datacenters (see, for example, \citet{markovic2026robust} and citations therein) where computational requests arrive in an online, stochastic manner and must be optimally routed to servers in the datacenter to complete the job.
+In comparison, during a forward pass through a multi-layered s-MoE based AI architecture, any layer after an s-MoE layer must wait for all tokens to be routed, passed through assigned experts, and aggregated by the preceding s-MoE layer.
+For reference, DeepSeekV3 \citep{deepseek2024v3} and DeepSeekV4 \citep{deepseekai2026deepseekv4} both contain 61 s-MoE layers.
+Thus, unlike the routing of requests to datacenter servers, the allocation of tokens in s-MoE layers must be ``single-shot'' and computationally-minimal in order to not delay the sequential progression of the forward pass through the multi-layered AI architecture.